Mark Zuckerberg: Paul Ceglia

-On October 26, 2012, federal authorities arrested Ceglia, charging him with mail and wire fraud and of "tampering with, destroying and fabricating evidence in a scheme to defraud the Facebook founder of billions of dollars."
+On October 26, 2012, federal authorities arrested Ceglia, charging him with mail and wire fraud and of "tampering with, destroying and fabricating evidence in a scheme to defraud the Facebook founder of billions of dollars".
 Ceglia is accused of fabricating emails to make it appear that he and Zuckerberg discussed details about an early version of Facebook, although after examining their emails, investigators found there was no mention of Facebook in them.
 Some law firms withdrew from the case before it was initiated and others after Ceglia's arrest.

 Hawaiian land ownership

-In January 2017, Zuckerberg filed eight "quiet title and partition" lawsuits against hundreds of native Hawaiians to claim small tracts of land which they own.
-This land is contained within the 700 acres of land in the Hawaiian island of Kauai that Zuckerberg had purchased in 2014.
-University of Hawaii law professor Kapua Sproat stated that Zuckerberg's lawsuits was "the face of neocolonialism".
+In 2014, Zuckerberg purchased 700 acres of land on the Hawaiian island of Kauaʻi.
+In January 2017, Zuckerberg filed eight "quiet title and partition" lawsuits against hundreds of native Hawaiians to claim small tracts of land that they owned within his acreage.
 Zuckerberg responded to criticisms in a Facebook post, stating that the lawsuits were a good faith effort to pay the partial owners of the land their "fair share".
 When he learned that Hawaiian land ownership law differs from that of the other 49 states, he dropped the lawsuits.
 Zuckerberg stated that he regretted not taking the time to understand the process and its history before moving ahead.
+Eventually, an auction helped sell the pockets of land.